 Content Note: Rated R for drug content and language.
 The whole premise of the film is about producing illicit drugs and using them on occasion.
 There is a quick rant, during which a number of f-words are dropped.
 It has a PG rating in Canada and 15 years in the UK.

 12. Amour (2012)

-Content Note: Rated PG-13 for mature thematic material including a disturbing act, and for brief language.
+Content Note: Rated PG-13 for mature thematic material, including a disturbing act and brief language.

 13. Away from Her (2006)

-Grant (Gordon Pinsent) and Fiona (Julie Christie) have been married for 44 years when Fiona is diagnosed with Alzheimer’s disease.
-She’s voluntarily admitted to a nursing home, where the standard procedure is to give the residents a month to settle in, without any visits from the outside.
+Grant (Gordon Pinsent) and Fiona (Julie Christie) had been married for 44 years when Fiona is diagnosed with Alzheimer’s disease.
+She’s voluntarily admitted to a nursing home, where the standard procedure is to give the residents a month to settle in without any visits from the outside.